Scaling Network Topologies for Multi-User Entanglement Distribution: Scaling for different network topologies for multi-path in multi-user networks

 41 node tree topologies are shown in Figs.~\ref{trees}(a) and (b).
 Both networks are simulated with similar edge costs of $0.1$~dB depicting loss and dephasing channels.
 QuNet is used to find paths between $20$ user pairs for $100$ trails.
 The only variable parameter for proof of principle is the number of allowed paths between each user pair.

-Fig.\ref{simple tree routing} illustrates routing data for the shortest path and two paths of entangled pairs.
-The QuNet ran the simulation 2000 times, but as shown in Figs.~\ref{simple tree routing}(a) and (b), the feasible paths in tree topology are scarce.
+Figure~\ref{simple tree routing} illustrates routing data for the shortest path and two paths of entangled pairs.
+QuNet ran the simulation 2000 times.
+The color scale represents the bin count for viable routes utilized out of the 2000 routing opportunities.
+A given box on the graph means that some routes have efficiency and fidelity associated with that box, and the color of the box tells us how many viable routes have those specific efficiencies and fidelities.
+As shown in Figs.~\ref{simple tree routing}(a) and (b), the feasible paths in tree topology are scarce.
 The linear distribution of path cost data confirms that the tree fails to provide multiple paths and accommodate multiple users.
-Whereas from Figs.~\ref{simple tree routing}(c) and (d), it can be extrapolated that connected tree provides a considerably large number of routing options than trees.
-The connected tree topology can also accommodate more user pairs because of the removal of acyclic bound.
+Whereas from Figs.~\ref{simple tree routing}(c) and (d), it can be extrapolated that connected tree provides a considerably larger number of routing options than trees.
+The connected tree topology can also accommodate more user pairs because of the removal of acyclic bound found in a trivial tree topology.
 In Fig.~\ref{simple tree routing}(d), apart from the linear distribution of path data, these outliers represent the use of two paths.
+The trade-off between the fidelity and efficiency is highlighted by these outliers, where we can see that there are a few routing options, that have low efficiencies meaning multi-path routing has incurred greater transmission loss, but the fidelities are high meaning purification has allowed the user pair to retrieve better entangled pairs.
+Thus the trade-off is whether to bear low-efficiencies for high fidelities.
+Thus topology is a key component of this trade-off.
 The advantage of multi-path routing arises from entanglement purification, where a gain in fidelity is achieved at the expense of decreased efficiency.
+The simple trade-off that is implied by this comparison is that there is an optimal arrangement of edges that keeps track of user pairs so a minimum number of edges are traversed and at the same time allowing multi-path routing between maximum user pairs.